5 Bibliographies

 Using a “citation chain,” as shown in the above video, does help in fast-tracking the search for cited information, but it also causes a predicament.
 Whichever articles were not identified by the original author will continue to be left out of the “citation network.”
 Therefore, the most commonly cited articles may not necessarily be the “best.”
 It might be that they are written by others that the original authors knew or they were the easiest to locate given their journals of publication or keywords.
 This is especially concerning for “historical” articles, as women, people of color, and people of other marginalized groups were purposely not cited.
 Therefore, articles that are deemed “historical” may not represent the diverse voices of the scientific community.
 The video below describes the implications of citation networking in more detail.
 See this article (DOI: 10.1126/sciadv.1701130) for an example of what scientific networking via citations can look like (note that I, the textbook author, was a colleague of the authors of the article and knew of this article because of that connection; I did not search for articles and happen upon this one).

-For closed captioning or to view the full transcript of the above video, click on the “YouTube” link in the video (or click here) and view the video on YouTube.
+For closed captioning or to view the full transcript see the video on YouTube. or click on the “YouTube” link in the video.

 Magnifying glass on top of image that says "social media" and is surrounded by social media icons.Note that a network built through citations also happens in social media.
 A friend likes a post, you see that your friend liked it so you read it.
 You also like it, and then your friends see the post, and so on.
 Posts with the most “likes,” similar to the most commonly cited scientific articles, are the most popular but not necessarily the “best” or most reliable.